5 Best Fly Lines For Salmon In 2023: Guide Recommended

 Designed specifically for those who favor using indicators when nymphing, the Rio Elite Indicator Line comes with a larger front taper for better turnover of indicators, weights, and big nymphs.

-The Downside to this line is it’s heaviest version is an 8 weight with is suitable for salmon and steelhead on smaller rivers and streams, but might not be suitable for very large rivers.
+The Downside to this line is its heaviest version is an eight-weight, which is suitable for salmon and steelhead on smaller rivers and streams but might not be suitable for very large rivers with 9 or 10-weight rods.

 For a larger size, try the Rio Elite Switch Indicator line.
-I use the 8 weight fly line on my 9 weight single hand fly rods.
+I use the eight-weight switch fly line on my nine-weight single-hand fly rods.

 Salmon Line for Euro Nymphing

-When Euro nymphing for salmon around the great lakes region, I either use a Mono-Rig attached to any salmon fly line or the 5wt Rio Euro Nymph Shorty fly line.
+When Euro nymphing for salmon around the Great Lakes region, I use a Mono-Rig attached to any salmon fly line.

 The Euro Nymph Shorty fly line has a twenty-foot head that is thin and light, which prevents line sag from the rod tip to the water and minimizes sagging in the guides, especially between the reel and the first guide.